 Folks living in the colder climes often find that carrying out the sump pump testing procedure produces some movement in the sump water but no discharge from the pipe.
-While it is possible that there may be debris inside the pump that is causing the blockage or the sump pump itself has frozen, most such cases occur because the water in the discharge pipe has frozen and thus blocked the exit.
+While it is possible that there may be debris inside the pump that is causing the blockage or the sump pump's plumbing itself has frozen, most such cases occur because the water in the discharge pipe has frozen and thus blocked the exit.
 While minor blockages can be mildly annoying, complete blockages are dangerous.

 First, these blockages force the pump to run continuously without removing any water and can thus cause pump burnout.
 Further, as water collects in the sump, the pump may overflow and flood the basement.
 To ensure your basement and pump don’t fall prey to frozen pipes and the pump itself doesn’t freeze, we’ve provided a short guide for learning how to avoid a frozen sump pump.